inet-framework/inet/showcases/wireless/directionalantennas/doc/index.rst

 Goals
 -----

-INET contains various directional antenna models.
-The support for different antennas is useful for simulating many kinds of wireless scenarios where antenna characteristics are important.
+Modeling directional antennas refers to the use of antenna models in simulations to represent the directional characteristics of real-world antennas.
+Directional antennas are designed to transmit and receive signals in a specific direction, rather than uniformly in all directions.
+This can be useful in a variety of wireless scenarios where the directionality of the antenna is important, such as in long-range communication.

-This showcase aims to highlight the antenna models available in INET.
-The showcase contains an example simulation that demonstrates the directionality of five antenna models.
-Four of these represent well-known antenna models, while the last one is a universal antenna that can model any rotationally symmetrical antenna pattern.
+INET contains various models of directional antennas, which can be used to simulate different types of antenna patterns.
+In this showcase, we will highlight the antenna models that are available in INET and provide an example simulation that demonstrates the directionality of five different antenna models.
+Four of these models represent well-known antenna patterns, while the fifth model is a universal antenna that can be used to model any rotationally symmetrical antenna pattern.
+By the end of this showcase, you will understand the different antenna models that are available in INET and how they can be used to simulate the directionality of antennas.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/wireless/directionalantennas <https://github.com/inet-framework/inet/tree/master/showcases/general/directionalantennas>`__